 It’s hard to believe that Leonardo DiCaprio’s first Oscar win came in 2016.
 DiCaprio is one of the most famed and sought-after film stars in the world today.
-In this article, we’re going to rank the top Leonardo DiCaprio movies.
-The ranking of these movies is based on their quality and impact, not DiCaprio’s performance.
+In this article, we’re going to rank the top Leonardo DiCaprio movies based on their quality and impact, not DiCaprio’s performance.
 But any overview of Leonardo DiCaprio’s filmography reveals how often those two overlap.
-That being said, every film included has to feature DiCaprio in a substantial role.
-This list offers a curated lens on the broader DiCaprio filmography, which spans multiple decades and genres.
+That being said, every film included has to feature him in a substantial role.
+This list offers a curated lens on the best Leonardo DiCaprio movies, which spans multiple decades and genres.

 Conclusion